kragen/derctuo/e12-music.md

 of frequency is least distorted by amplitude, while [between 2kHz and 5kHz they are most able to detect sounds](https://en.wikipedia.org/wiki/Equal-loudness_contour).
-This suggests that it's probably best to stick to the lower octaves as much as possible, even down below 20 Hz, since their harmonics will populate the most sensitive regions of hearing more densely.
+This suggests that it’s probably best to stick to the lower octaves as much as possible, even down below 20 Hz, since their harmonics will populate the most sensitive regions of hearing more densely.